syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Validate-Changes-Made-to-a-Grid-Cell.md

 documentation: ug
 ---

-# How to validate changes made to a Grid cell in WinForms Gridcontrol
+# How to validate changes made to a Grid cell in WinForms GridControl

 There are two events that can be used to validate the changes that are made to a grid cell: CurrentCellValidateString and CurrentCellValidating.
 CurrentCellValidateString is fired every time a key is pressed and the current text is passed as part of EventArgs.
 CurrentCellValidating is only fired once when the user tries to leave the current cell.